Expression language

 ```

-– condition for a component of type *Statements*: checks whether in the component with ID `GesStatementPopup1` the declaration with identifier (MID) `oswiadczenie1` is selected (i.e. whether the user accepted this declaration).
+– condition for a component of type *Statements*: checks whether the declaration with identifier (MID) `GesStatementPopup1` was selected in the component with ID `declaration1` (i.e. whether the user accepted this declaration).

 * ```js